agardnerIT/killercoda_tutorials/lifecycleToolkit/step3/text.md

 **This is the desired behaviour.**

-As previously explained, in a real scenario you would use pre-checks to ensure your infrastructure is ready, downstream systems or third parties are operational before allowing a deployment.
-Here we simulate the fact that you **should not** be allowed to deploy.
+As previously explained, in a real scenario you would use pre-checks to ensure your infrastructure is ready and capable of the upcoming deployment, downstream systems or third parties are operational before allowing a deployment.

+Version 1 of the demo application simulates a scenario whereby you **should not** be allowed to deploy.

 KLT has protected the deployment because we do not have the desired resources.